cyberbotics/wrestling/README.md

 ### Finals Games

 All the finals games will be played in sets, in a best-of-three format, which means that players need to win 2 sets to win the game (like in most tennis tournaments).
-Therefore a finals game will have between two and three sets.
+Therefore a finals game will have between two and three sets and the final score will be either 2-0 or 2-1.

 Here is the [result](result.md) page that will reflect in real-time the finals games, so that online competitors can follow the finals remotely.